neuml/txtai/docs/api/customization.md

 While the API is extremely flexible and complex logic can be executed through YAML-driven workflows, some may prefer to create an endpoint in Python.
 API extensions define custom Python endpoints that interact with txtai applications.

-See the link below for a detailed example covering how to create an API extension.
+See the link below for a detailed example.

 | Notebook  | Description  |       |
 |:----------|:-------------|------:|